-- 1. the proposed timescales for the process; - 2. any potential impact on disciplinary proceedings (and any other proceedings) and how any such impacts could be managed; and - 3. how to treat 'out of time' requests.
+- 1. the proposed timescales for the process - 2. any potential impact on disciplinary proceedings (and any other proceedings) and how any such impacts could be managed, and - 3. how to treat 'out of time' requests (these are requests received more than 28 days after the date on the outcome letter sent to the person making the complaint)

-The consultation document was sent to 43 Stakeholders and advocacy groups, and the consultation ended on 17 July 2020.
+The consultation document was sent to 43 stakeholders and advocacy groups, and the consultation ended on 17 July 2020.
 We received 22 responses in total.1